Guide

 • Is it open or restricted?
 If restricted, do you already have the required pre-qualification?

 • What is the closing date?
-Government portals typically close automatically at the stated time.
-Late submissions are rejected.
+Government portals commonly close automatically at the stated time.
+Assume late submissions will not be accepted unless the documents say otherwise.

 • Is there a compulsory briefing session?
 Some tenders require you to attend a site visit or briefing.
-If you miss it, you cannot submit.
+If it is mandatory and you miss it, you may be unable to submit.

 • Are there mandatory requirements?
 Minimum insurance levels, specific certifications, security clearances.
-If you do not meet a mandatory requirement, your submission will be excluded regardless of how good it is.
+If you do not meet a mandatory requirement, your submission may be excluded regardless of how good the rest is.

 Anatomy of a typical tender notice